• ESG Homepage

 The Company has established mechanisms to receive feedback and complaints from individuals and communities that may be affected by its social and environmental business operations.
 Accessible communication channels are provided, including telephone, email, online platforms, and community surveys to gather concerns related to issues such as pollution, traffic, waste management, resource utilization, and safety.
 Communities are also encouraged to propose additional measures the Company should undertake.
 Feedback received is incorporated into operational improvements and the planning of appropriate community engagement activities.
 Assessment results indicate that the majority of communities reported no significant impacts from the Company’s operations.

-In 2025, the Company received no complaints from communities. the Company continues to monitor and assess potential business impacts on an ongoing basis, with established mechanisms in place to track and address any issues that may arise in the future.
+The Company continues to monitor and assess potential business impacts on an ongoing basis, with established mechanisms in place to track and address any issues that may arise in the future.

 Corporate Social Responsibility Projects

 The Company implements social initiatives to support community development and enhance the quality of life of diverse stakeholder groups.
 These initiatives are carried out through corporate social responsibility (CSR) programs aimed at community development and strengthening the Company’s long-term corporate reputation, as well as social investment projects that generate business value.

 The Group focuses on creating shared value across economic, social, and environmental dimensions, while also encouraging employees to actively participate in these initiatives.
 The key highlights of the Company’s social initiatives in 2025 are summarized as follows:

-Key Stakeholders
+Beneficiary Stakeholders

 Farmers

-Childern and Youth
+Children and Youth

-Total beneficiaries of the Company's social initiatives:
+Total beneficiaries of the Company's social initiatives

 163,800 persons

-Number of communities supported:
+Number of communities supported

 77 communities

-Number of individuals receiving education opportunities:
+Number of individuals receiving educational opportunities

 210 persons

-Total calue of supported
+Total value of support

-41.6 million
+41.6 MB

 “PT Volunteer Camp” Project